 6. Pour coffee into your favourite mug and enjoy

 Now you’re at the good part.
 Pour the coffee into a mug, add milk, cream, and/or sweetener to your liking.
 (3)

 Percolators are known for creating a deep, rich, robust flavour, as well as spreading a very rich coffee aroma while the coffee is being made.

 You’ve now brewed the perfect cup of percolator coffee so all that is left to do is enjoy your robust brew!

 Percolator coffee may have garnered a bad reputation over the years, but like many brewing techniques, it’s only bad when done badly.
 With a bit of practice, and with this handy guide at your fingertips, you’ll be brewing delicious coffee in no time.
-If you like a strong, rich, and hot cup of coffee, the percolator might just be your new favorite coffee maker.
+If you like a strong, rich, and hot cup of coffee, the percolator might just be your new favourite coffee maker.

 The best coffee to use in a percolator is a whole bean medium roast.
-Whole beans are almost always better than pre-ground (4), for both flavor and optimization of grind size.
-Though you should experiment with your own favorite beans, in general, dark roasts are more likely to end up with a bitter or burnt taste, while light roasts will lose their subtleties and can end up tasting bland or one-note.
+Whole beans are almost always better than pre-ground (4), for both flavour and optimization of grind size.
+Though you should experiment with your own favourite beans, in general, dark roasts are more likely to end up with a bitter or burnt taste, while light roasts will lose their subtleties and can end up tasting bland or one-note.

 No, you don’t need to use paper filters with a percolator.
 The coffee grounds are held in a metal basket with holes in the bottom, which is why it is so important to use a coarse grind.
 As when you make French press coffee, this allows more coffee oils into your final cup.

 The short answer is that it can.
 One perk (ha!) of percolating coffee is that you can adjust its brew strength, and its caffeine content, by how long you percolate.
 Other factors will also play a large role in the caffeine content of your eventual brew, including the type and roast level of the beans and the quantity of coffee grounds.